 9. Behold the breathtaking church La Parrocchiale SS.
 Filippo e Giacomo

 If you aren’t a skier, the La Parrocchiale SS.
 Filippo e Giacomo church is a must-see.
 This magnificent church dedicated to St. Philip and James can be found in the center of Cortina, known as the Corso Italia.
 The current structure is made up of two separate churches originally built in 1775 which were joined during their restoration in 2009.
 The vaulted ceilings and beautiful architecture make this an impressive experience.

 Address: Piazza Roma, 32043 Cortina d'Ampezzo, Italy

 Top to bottom

 Cortina is the place for a wonderful time.
+It features plenty of places to stay as well as fascinating things to do at night.
 If you are looking to combine adventure with history, climb the surrounding mountains and passes.
 Take a day or maybe even a whole vacation in the charming village as well.
 Cortina is spectacular from the top of a mountain or in the city.